federicociminelli/soccer-data-analysis/README.md

 # Soccer data analysis and visualization
 Python notebook with data analysis and visualization about soccer generic data from a kaggle dataset.

-To visualize the notebook in Google Colab, upload the ipynb file and the two datasets indicated into the notebook intro.
+To view the notebook in Google Colab, upload the ipynb file and the two datasets indicated into the notebook intro.